bobmonsour/eleventy-base-blog-main/README.md

-# eleventy-base-blog v8 - MODIFIED TO USE eleventy-plugin-sass-lightningcss
+# eleventy-base-blog v8 - MODIFIED TO USE sass as a template language

 This repo is based on the [eleventy-base-blog](https://github.com/11ty/eleventy-base-blog)